SahanaReddy06/Jenkins/README.md

 docker exec jenkins-blueocean cat /var/jenkins_home/secrets/initialAdminPassword

-Copy and paste this password into the Jenkins UI.
+Copy and paste the password into Jenkins to unlock.

 🔧 7.
 Start / Stop Jenkins Later

-⚠️ Do NOT run the full docker run command again after the first setup.
+⚠️ Do not run the full docker run command again after the first setup.

 ▶ Start Jenkins
 docker start jenkins-blueocean